Crystalline color superconductors: Astrophysics

 \subsection{Cooling and Urca processes}

 Neutron stars cool down by neutrino emission and by photon emission, the latter dominating at late ages ($t \gtrsim10^6$ yr).
-The cooling rate of a CSO may give information on its interior constitution, because different phases of hadronic matter cool down in a rather different way, see \textit{e.g.} \textcite{Pethick-review-Urca} for a brief review.
+The cooling rate of a CSO may give information on its interior constitution, because different phases of hadronic matter cool down in a rather different way, see for example \textcite{Pethick-review-Urca} for a brief review.